-Media Burn Archive: A nonprofit in Chicago that "collects, restores and distributes documentary video created by artists, activists and community groups.
+Media Burn Archive is a non-profit in Chicago that "collects, restores and distributes documentary video created by artists, activists and community groups.
 Media Burn uses archival media to deepen context and encourage critical thought through a social justice lens."

-Video Data Bank: Operated out of the School of the Art Institute of Chicago, the Video Data Bank is “a leading resource in the United States for video by and about contemporary artists.
+The Video Data Bank is operated out of the School of the Art Institute of Chicago, the Video Data Bank is “a leading resource in the United States for video by and about contemporary artists.
 The VDB’s collection has grown to include the work of more than 600 artists and 6000 video art titles.”

-Chicago Film Archives: A regional film archive “dedicated to identifying, collecting, preserving, and providing access to films that represent the Midwest.”
+Chicago Film Archives is a regional film archive “dedicated to identifying, collecting, preserving, and providing access to films that represent the Midwest.”

-Comfort Film (at the Comfort Station): Screenings of local, national, and international films every Wednesday.
+Comfort Film at the Comfort Station offers screenings of local, national, and international films every Wednesday.
 Our film programmers closely collaborate with a variety of local cinephile organizations and film festivals to bring debuts by independent filmmakers, niche titles from obscure archives, experimental film making, and more (located in Logan Square).

-South Side Projections: Presenting films at locations across Chicago’s south side to foster conversation about complex social and political issues.
+South Side Projections presents films at locations across Chicago’s south side to foster conversation about complex social and political issues.
 At many screenings, we enlist scholars, activists, and filmmakers to lead discussions, while other screenings offer opportunities to present seldom-seen films of historical and artistic value to the communities of Chicago’s south side.

-The Moving Image Archive: Located at Indiana University Bloomington, the moving image archive is one of the world's largest educational film and video collections with more than 130 000 films spanning over 80 years of collecting.
+The Moving Image Archive is located at Indiana University Bloomington, the moving image archive is one of the world's largest educational film and video collections with more than 130 000 films spanning over 80 years of collecting.
 Many represent rare and last remaining copies of influential 20th century films.